*UPDATE* The latest guidance on weddings in England

 -you are advised only to play musical instruments that are not blown into.
 Organs can be played for the ceremony but should be cleaned thoroughly before and after use.

--all individuals involved in the ceremony should be signposted to the current stay alert and social distancing guidance - and that they or members of their household should not attend if they are unwell with symptoms of COVID-19.
-If either member of the couple have symptoms of COVID-19 the ceremony should not go ahead.
+-all individuals involved should be signposted to the current stay alert and social distancing guidance - and that they or members of their household should not attend if they are unwell with symptoms of COVID-19.

--wherever possible, adhere to social distancing of at least 2 metres or 1 metre with risk mitigation (where 2 metres is not viable) between households.
+-wherever possible, adhere to social distancing of at least 2 metres or 1 metre with risk mitigation (where 2 metres is not viable) between households/bubbles.

 -this may require marriages or civil partnerships to be adapted to remove practices that would otherwise have brought people into contact with one another, unless required for the marriage or civil partnership to be legally binding.
 Where this is the case precautions should be put in place to minimise contact and ensure the timeframe is as short as possible.